LEARN TO SKATE

 Are private lessons available?

 Unique to Thornhill, our Talent ID program in an introduction to competitive figure skating for young children.
 The program is by audition only and is meant for skaters aged 5-7 who show potential in figure skating.
-Skaters will progress through 4 levels of the program, focusing on the jumping, spinning and skating skills technique required to continue with figure skating.
+Skaters will progress through 4 levels of the program, focusing on the jumping, spinning, and skating skills technique required to continue with figure skating.
 Skaters will be rewarded with incentives throughout the program as they develop and master new skills.
-At the end of the program, skaters will be ready to begin taking private lessons and move into the STARSkate program.

 The program runs twice a week and both days are mandatory.
 Please see our online store for final schedule and fees.
-The program has an on ice and off ice portion each day.
+The program has an on ice and off ice portion.
 Both the on ice and off ice portion are mandatory.
 The on ice portion is 50 minutes long, includes a 5 minute welcome (presentation circle), a 40 minute group lesson with a NCCP-trained coach and a 5 minute goodbye.
 During the 5 minute welcome, skaters will be chosen to receive an incentive based on their presentation.
 During the 5 minute goodbye, skaters will be chosen by their group coach to perform an element they have mastered and will receive an incentive for their hard work.
-The off ice portion is 30 minute long.
-Skaters will learn the correct jump rope, stretching and dryland training techniques necessary for figure skating.
+The off ice portion is 30-45 minutes long.
+Skaters will learn the correct jump rope, stretching, and dryland training techniques necessary for figure skating.

 Girls are required to have proper figure skates, proper skating tights, a figure skating skirt or dress, gloves and a fitted zip up sweater that does not fall below their hips.
 No helmets or pants allowed.